datanav/docs/tutorial-custom-data-source-microservice.rst

 ----------------------------
 The final step is to connect a pipe to the Microservice system that triggers when the contacts should be imported.

-First we need to create a new pipe with a :ref:`json source <json_source>` poiting to the Microservice system.
+First we need to create a new pipe with a :ref:`json source <json_source>` pointing to the Microservice system.

 .. code-block:: json
   :linenos: